 Spider plants (Chlorophytum Comosum) are practically impossible to kill!
 This foolproof guide shares everything you need to know for vibrant growth, how to avoid brown tips, and ways to keep your spiderettes thriving.
 Follow these tips for spider plant care.

-Spider plants propagate with ease so you can grow your own stock or make a great gift for friends and family.
-They are a great addition to any houseplant collection and I highly recommend growing one if you are new to indoor gardening or think you kill things.
+Spider plants propagate with ease, so you can grow your own stock or make a great gift for friends and family.
+They are a great addition to any houseplant collection, and I highly recommend growing one if you are new to indoor gardening or think you kill things.

 I’ve had my spider plant for at least 10 years now.
 And since growing them, I’ve created lots of new plants from that one mother plant.
+And because they are so easy to care for?
+I maintain them in several spaces throughout our home.

 Want to learn more?
 Wait until you see how easy spider plants are to grow and care for.